-Violence - means attempting to, or exercising, physical force by a person against an employee in a workplace that causes or could cause physical injury; or a statement or behaviour that is reasonably interpreted as a threat to exercise physical force that could cause physical injury to an employee.
+- Violence - i.
+Means attempting to, or exercising, physical force by a person against an employee in a workplace that causes or could cause physical injury; or a statement or behaviour that is reasonably interpreted as a threat to exercise physical force that could cause physical injury to an employee.

-Domestic Violence - means violence or the threat of violence by a person who has or has had a personal relationship with a worker - such as a spouse or former spouse, current or former partner or a family member or a friend who may physically harm, threaten or attempt to physically harm, that worker while in the workplace.
-Domestic violence may also include sexual, emotional and psychological intimidation, verbal abuse, stalking, and/or use of electronic devices to harass and control.

-Workplace Harassment -

-- a) engaging in a course of vexatious comments or conduct (any behaviour that demeans, embarrasses, humiliates, annoys, alarms or verbally abuses a person) against a worker in a workplace that is known or ought reasonably to be known to be unwelcome, or - b) workplace sexual harassment (as defined below).
+- Domestic Violence - Means violence or the threat of violence by a person who has or has had a personal relationship with a worker such as a spouse or former spouse, current or former partner or a family member or a friend who may physically harm, threaten or attempt to physically harm, that worker while in the workplace.
+Domestic violence may also include sexual, emotional and psychological intimidation, verbal abuse, stalking, and/or use of electronic devices to harass and control. - Workplace Harassment - engaging in a course of vexatious comments or conduct (any behaviour that demeans, embarrasses, humiliates, annoys, alarms or verbally abuses a person) against a worker in a workplace that is known or ought reasonably to be known to be unwelcome, or - ii. workplace sexual harassment (as defined below).